 Attorneys Fees for a DUI Case in Tampa, FL

 We charge a flat rate of four thousand five hundred dollars ($4,500.00) for a first DUI charge involving either a refusal or a breath test reading.
 We provide each of our clients with a written fee agreement that explains the attorney fees and costs.
-Under our payment plan, the client pays one-half down, and the other half can be paid off in 60 days after we are retained.

 Some attorneys might quote you a lower price but that price probably doesn't include a formal review hearing to protect your driver's license, pre-trial motions, and a jury trial.

 We charge a flat fee because we often get the best results by fully preparing the case for trial.
 We have found that prosecutors often make the best offers to resolve the case right before the trial.
 Rarely do prosecutor make the best offer before the case is on a trial calendar.

 Full-Service Approach to DUI Defense